ChronoSheets/ChronoSheets-CSharp-Client/docs/ClientsApi.md

 <a name="clientsgetclients"></a>
 # **ClientsGetClients**
-> CsApiApiResponseListClient ClientsGetClients (string xChronosheetsAuth)
+> CSApiResponseListClient ClientsGetClients (string xChronosheetsAuth)

 Get a collection of clients that are under your organisation